SelfCareMap

 • Inhale through your nose for 4 seconds.

-• Hold for 4 seconds.
+• Hold the breath for 4 seconds.

 • Exhale through your mouth for 4 seconds.

-• Hold again for 4 seconds.
+• Hold the lungs empty for 4 seconds.

-• Repeat this “box” cycle for 5 minutes.
+• Repeat this box cycle for 5 minutes.

 When to Practice Breathwork for Recovery